 Parc Olympique Lyonnais

-The home of French football club Parc Olympique Lyonnais built on 50 hectares of land in Lyon city.
-It was Broke on 22 October 2012.
-The stadium was the host of UEFA Euro 2016, 2017 Coupe de la Ligue Final and the 2018 UEFA Europa League Final.
+The home of French football club Parc Olympique Lyonnais is built on 50 hectares of land in Lyon city.
+It was Broken on 22 October 2012.
+The stadium was the host of the UEFA Euro 2016, the 2017 Coupe de la Ligue Final, and the 2018 UEFA Europa League Final.
 The stadium will be selected for both Semi-final matches and Final matches.

 Capacity: 59,186